Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

+- for example, this feature can be used to check whether the conceptual model is completely representing the given domain description
-- note that the assistant can make mistakes and that some part of the domain description is highlighted does not necessarily mean that it is represented by the conceptual model
+- however, note that the assistant can make mistakes and that some part of the domain description is highlighted does not necessarily mean that it is represented by the conceptual model
     - also the opposite thing applies: some non-highlighted parts of the domain description can already be represented by the conceptual model

 - for simplicity, whenever the domain description changes the computed original text indexes are discarded so nothing will be highlighted
-    - this means that for using this feature it is necessary to work with only one domain description without editting it in the process
+    - this means that for using this feature it is necessary to work with only one domain description without editing it in the process

 ### Settings